sxmeer/TestingGithubSam/README.md

 # git commands list with short explanations of each

-1. git init => to initialize git in a particular directory
+1. git init => to initialize git in a particular directory.
 2. git status => to check the current status of the directory, like untracked files, changed files, deleted files, new files.
 3. git add => to add files into staging area.
    examples: